CivBR/CBRX-S5/README.md

 June 29 - June 2025 updates for civilization roster, mod additions, cleanup, bug fixes June 30 – Early Water City-Connections, credits / readme, Unit Chart graphic, Texture Optimizer
 ```

-Everyone listed here has been an integral part of this community and this list
-does not adequately recognize everyone for the hours
-and hours of hard work they have put in.

 ## Development Team